|Years||1975 World Championships (8o 10th)

 Full accounts of Rosie’s years rowing for GB can be found here:

-In 1976 Rosie was the last person to be cut from the squad, having rowed in the coxed four until plans for a possible double scull were abandoned but one of the scullers, Diana Bishop, got the bow seat of the four.
+In 1976 Rosie was the last person to be cut from the squad, having hoped to be in the coxed four until plans for a possible double scull were abandoned after which one of the scullers, Diana Bishop, got the bow seat of the four.
 Typically, Rosie is philosophical about this now and says, “I was obviously upset at the time.
 I remember confronting Penny [Chuter, the coach] in the car park and saying, ‘You’ll regret this!’
-Of course now I’ve been a coach you see the other side of it later on but it made me more determined not less determined.”
+Of course now I’ve been a coach you see the other side of it but it made me more determined not less determined.”

 She adds, “I actually had a fabulous summer in 1976.
-Sue Handscomb, Jean Guppy, Chris Grimes and I did a coxed four at Civil Services Ladies RC and I think I won something like 23 pots that season because we did fours and pairs, and I did a couple of singles.
+Sue Handscomb, Jean Guppy, Chris Grimes and I did a coxed four at Civil Services Ladies RC.
+I think I won something like 23 pots that season because we did fours and pairs, and I did a couple of singles.
 We won the National Championships.
-We won the Home Countries.
-At that point you used to do a mixed eight as well the next day, and we won that too.
+We won the Home Countries, and at that time you used to do a mixed eight as well the next day, and we won that too.
 I learned a lot about racing and being self-sufficient.
 Even things like the first time we tied the four on, it took us about 45 minutes because none of us knew how to tie the knots to tie a four on!
 So that was a fabulous great year and I think it laid a really good foundation for Sue and me for coming back into the squad in 1977.”